-However, before a nurse plant can “offer its services” to a germinating seedling, the seed must arrive under the canopy of a nurse plant.
+However, before a nurse plant can “offer its services” revise to a germinating seedling, the seed must arrive under the canopy of a nurse plant.
 Because plants are sessile lifeforms, the movement of seeds must rely of some abiotic or biotic vector of transportation (Nathan and Muller-landau 2000).
 Seed rain is the placement of of a seed after being deposited either through endozoochory, exozoochory, wind dispersal, or mechanical dispersal, whereas seed shadow refers to the placement of daughter seeds relative to the mother plant (Willson 1993).
 There is ample research in regards to the successful recruitment and germination of seed rain based on the nurse plant as well as the effect of the endozoochorous disperser’s gut on germination rate and success (M. Verdu and Traveset 2004; A. Traveset, Riera, and Mas 2001; A. Traveset and Verdu 2002).
-However, there is a gap in knowledge on the relative importance of dispersers, particularly in arid ecosystems and to the end of deposition at facilitating nurse plants.
+However, there is a gap in knowledge on the relative importance of dispersers, particularly in arid ecosystems and to the end of deposition at facilitating nurse plants. – gaps are meh – better to focus on the positive and say why should study it – ie what this new knowledge can provide – ie importance of linkages between birds and diversity of plant of community mediated through interactions foundation plants.
+That is nice etc and stuff like that.
+I think a clearer way to say this is use the Functional Ecology paper – and state that one mechanistic pathway that foundation species can interact with animals is X and in turn animals such as birds can indirectly positively influence etc… see paper.
+Then use the above citations too and close the loop.
+BIG idea here and super important so state clearly and directly.

 But what characteristics of a cacti might drive frugivory by birds?
-As allocation theory suggests, cacti have evolved to allocate energy and resources to anatomical features which best increase their fitness (Obeso 2004).
+Revise As allocation theory suggests, cacti have evolved to allocate energy and resources to anatomical traits that increase their relative fitness (Obeso 2004).
 Perhaps these traits that are attractive to frugivorous birds also improve fitness beyond just ability to be dispersed.
 For example, fruit size/number and seed size/number are reproductive organ characteristics which may determine both frugivory, and by extension, fitness in plants.
 Fruit and frugivory are not the only ways birds increase fitness of cacti.
-Fruiting is dependent on pollination, a service which birds (particularly hummingbirds) provide.
-According the the magnet species hypothesis, pollinators are drawn to “showier” flowering displays, thereby increasing hummingbird pollinator frequency in a physical space, which other cacti species benefit from (Thomson 1978; Johnson et al. 2003; Wolf and Hainsworth 1990).
-However, size (specifically height) of plants are another contributing factor to hummingbird pollinator visitation, as higher flowers are more likely to be seen by flying hummingbirds (Wolf and Hainsworth 1990; Mitchell 1994).
+Fruiting is dependent on pollination, a service that birds, particularly hummingbirds, can provide.
+The magnet species hypothesis, pollinators are drawn to “showier” flowering displays, thereby increasing hummingbird pollinator frequency in a physical space, which other cacti species benefit from (Thomson 1978; Johnson et al. 2003; Wolf and Hainsworth 1990).
+However, size (specifically height) of plants is another contributing factor to hummingbird pollinator visitation, as higher flowers are more likely to be seen by flying hummingbirds (Wolf and Hainsworth 1990; Mitchell 1994).
 If larger cacti have more flowers and produce more fruit, it may stand that pollinators are important for the cactus of interest to produce offspring.
+Reorganize and focus a bit more.
+Also be more direct.
+The magnet hypothesis proposes that etc.

-Member of the Cactaceae family in the Opuntia and Clyndropuntia genuses, which are both facilitators and facilitatees, may rely heavily on positive interactions with birds in order to reproduce.
+Topic sentence stating the purpose of this paragraphMember of the Cactaceae family in the Opuntia and Clyndropuntia genuses, which are both benefactors and protégés etc, may rely heavily on positive interactions with birds in order to reproduce.
 In these studies, we will identify the strength of birds as pollinators and as seed dispersers for different species and reproductive characteristics of cacti.
 These findings will increase our understanding of the importance in community-level positive plant-animal interactions in determining an ecosystem’s biotic structure.
+All good just need to streamline a lot more and use more direct language.

 Study Sites